 According to the Jarriel family, this will be the 5th year that this Osprey couple have used this nest.
 After spending 2-3 weeks nest building, they laid their first egg on May 4th, the second egg on May 7, and the third egg on May 11, 2020.
+The first egg hatched on June 11th, 2020.
 They have been actively fishing and defending their nest from other Osprey.
 The male has more spots on his breast feathers then the female.

 Support Arundel Rivers and our efforts to protect the South, West, and Rhode Rivers and help us restore wildlife populations, like these Osprey, and the habitat that supports them, like Underwater Grasses.

-While we were trying to get Osprey Cam web page configured, we took short 30 second to 2 minute videos of them.
+We took short 30 second to 3 minute videos of Ospreys.
 Here is the best of them for your enjoyment.
 We will keep adding as developments occur.

 1:05 mins 5.5.20